PiSchool/pi-school-ml-template/README.md

 This repository contains a template for structuring a machine learning project on GitHub with a continuous integration procedure.

-We implement a Random Forest model for classifying taken from sklearn.
+We implement a Random Forest model taken from sklearn.
+Data and models are taken from a S3 repository on AWS.

 ## Installation